 By the way, how could we quantify complexity in this case?
 What metric could we use?
 How about this one:

 - The number of “how do I ….?” or “Where is … ?” questions guests asked.

-Owner of another restaurant might reasonably argue: “That’s great idea, but I cannot put a huge WC sign, it simply won’t fit elegant design of our restaurant!”
-That’s true, and that’s what make managing complexity such a challenge.
+The owner of another restaurant might reasonably argue: “That’s great idea, but I cannot put a huge WC sign, it simply won’t fit the elegant design of our restaurant!”
+That’s true, and that’s what makes managing complexity such a challenge.

 Example: Eliminating Complexity vs. Moving Complexity to Another Stakeholder